 Shandilya Upanishad also puts Saucha in the category of Yama.
 Saucha is of two kinds: external and Internal.
 The external purification comes with the use of water and earth; whereas the internal purification comes with the practice of Atma Vidya, the knowledge of Atman.

 Saucha in Bhagavad Gita

-Bhagavad Gita defines Tapa in verse 17.14.
+Bhagavad Gita defines Tapa as below.

 deva-dwija-guru-prājña- pūjanaṁ śhaucham ārjavam

 Tapa (austerity) consists of worship of God, priests, guru, and elders.
 When it is performed with the observance of cleanliness, simplicity, celibacy, and non-violence, it becomes the kind of austerity by means of the body.Bhagavad Gita 17.14

 Tapa by means of the body is one aspect of Tapa.
 While performing this kind of austerity, cleanliness is the primary code of conduct.